DamianGN136/cse15l-lab-reports/cs15lLabReport1.md

 After that, you will be prompted to enter a password.
 This password is the password to your cs15 account.
 If you don't know your password, you can use this link to look up your account: [https://sdacs.ucsd.edu/~icc/index.php](https://sdacs.ucsd.edu/~icc/index.php)

-Then use this link and follow the tutorial on how to reset your password.
-There is also this link that shows a step by step process on how to reset your password:
+Then use this link and follow the tutorial on how to reset your password:
 [reset password](https://drive.google.com/file/d/17IDZn8Qq7Q0RkYMxdiIR0o6HJ3B5YqSW/view)
 (I had to reset my password twice to get it to work!)